WESTMORLAND CRICKET LEAGUE RULES 2022

 27 Leading Averages

 Club secretaries shall forward to the Hon.
-Registration, Records & Statistics Secretary, within 21 days of the end of the playing season, details of the best batting, bowling & fielding averages and other statistics as requested in respect of each team for League Championship matches only.
+Registration, Records & Statistics Secretary, within 21 days of the end of the playing season, details of statistics as requested in respect of each team for League Championship matches only.

 Qualification: As decided by the Management Committee at the end of each season taking into account the number of matches played and the number of overs allowed to be bowled.